Multi-granularity Knowledge Transfer for Continual Reinforcement Learning: Introduction

 Despite progress in CRL, the field continues to face a critical challenge: insufficient transfer of knowledge across diverse tasks.
-Sufficient knowledge transfer is essential for a robust CRL system, yet many existing methods struggle to achieve this, leading to suboptimal performance and a failure to fully exploit the benefits of continual learning (CL) \cite{wang2023comprehensive}.
-A primary reason for this shortfall is the neglect of the sophisticated hierarchical structure of human cognitive control, which is primarily located in the prefrontal cortex and is complemented by the cerebellum for precise action control, enabling high-level cognition for envisioning the future and planning \cite{anila2020evidence,friedman2022role}.
-This structure enhances humans' ability to tackle complex tasks, and crucially, transfer skills and high-level knowledge across significantly diverse tasks.
-In contrast, as shown on the left side of Figure \ref{fig: idea}, existing CRL methods often focus only on transferring low-level knowledge, such as sharing the policy network.
-This limits them to sequences of highly similar tasks with slight variations only in goals or parameters \cite{kessler2022samestatedifferenttaskcontinual,gaya2023buildingsubspacepoliciesscalablecontinual}, and results in ineffective transfer across diverse tasks.
+Sufficient knowledge transfer is essential for a robust CRL system, yet many existing methods struggle to achieve this, leading to suboptimal performance and a failure to fully exploit the benefits of continual learning (CL) \cite{wang2023comprehensive,li2024learning}.
+A primary reason for this shortfall is the neglect of the sophisticated multi-granularity (hierarchical) structure of human cognitive control, which is primarily located in the prefrontal cortex and is complemented by the cerebellum for precise action control, enabling coarse-grained cognition for envisioning the future and planning \cite{anila2020evidence,friedman2022role}.
+This structure enhances humans' ability to tackle complex tasks, and crucially, transfer skills and coarse-grained knowledge across significantly diverse tasks.
+In contrast, existing CRL methods often focus on transferring fine-grained knowledge, such as sharing the policy network (left side of Figure \ref{fig: idea}).
+This limits them to sequences of highly similar tasks with slight variations only in goals or parameters \cite{kessler2022samestatedifferenttaskcontinual,gaya2023buildingsubspacepoliciesscalablecontinual}, and results in ineffective transfer.

-To take advantage of abstract similarities between diverse tasks, it is essential to represent high-level knowledge effectively and then employ robust models capable of extracting and transferring this knowledge.
-Human language, with its inherent abstraction, is a natural fit for representing high-level knowledge.
+To take advantage of abstract similarities between diverse tasks, it is essential to represent coarse-grained knowledge effectively and then employ robust models capable of extracting and transferring this knowledge.
+Human language, with its inherent abstraction, is a natural fit for representing coarse-grained knowledge.
 Furthermore, recent breakthroughs in large-scale language research have demonstrated the impressive reasoning and in-context learning abilities of the large language model (LLM) \cite{zhao2023survey,xi2023rise,wang2023survey}.
-Based on these insights, we propose a new framework named \ourm{} (\textbf{Hi}erarchical knowledge transfer for \textbf{Co}ntinual \textbf{re}inforcement learning), which integrates the powerful capabilities of an LLM into the CRL paradigm to enhance high-level knowledge transfer and eventually improve learning performance.
+Based on these insights, we propose a new framework named \ourm{} (\textbf{M}ulti-granularity knowledge \textbf{T}ransfer for \textbf{Co}ntinual \textbf{re}inforcement learning), which integrates the powerful capabilities of an LLM into the CRL paradigm to enhance coarse-grained knowledge transfer and eventually improve learning performance.